sungjaep11/ScreenPal/README.md

 The finalized game keeps every requirement from the original proposal, but the following choices ended up different or expanded during implementation.

 ### Two windows instead of one
 The proposal described a single Avalonia window.
-The final app uses a small transparent floating pet window pinned to the bottom-right of the screen plus a separate main window opened by clicking the floater.
-The floating pet is always present so the cat feels like a real desktop companion; the main window is summoned only when the user wants to interact with stats or minigames.
+The final app uses a small transparent floating movable pet window to the corner of the screen plus a separate main window opened by clicking the floater.
+I added this floating pet so the cat feels like a real desktop companion.

 ### Persistent save + offline aging
 The proposal had time advance only while the main pet view is open and ScreenPal is alive.
 The implementation persists state to `%APPDATA%/ScreenPal/state.json` after every change and runs a tick catch-up at startup so the cat ages during the time the app was closed.
-This makes the pet feel continuous across sessions rather than resetting each launch.
+I added this to make the pet feel continuous across sessions rather than resetting each launch.

-### Feeding became a "Food Roulette"
+### Feeding became a roulette system
 The proposal said the Feed button would raise hunger toward full.
 In the final game, pressing Feed opens a spinning food selector with eight foods that give different amounts of hunger.
 The user spins the roulette and eats whatever it lands on.
-This adds variety and a small element of chance to feeding without changing its core role.
+I added this to increase variety as simply clicking to increase hunger was not very entertaining.

 ### Speech-bubble dialogue system
 The cat now shows random speech bubbles on the home screen, during meals, and inside minigames — including gameplay tips for first-time players.
 This was added to give the pet personality and to teach the user the rules without a separate tutorial.

-### Background music and sound effects
-The app now plays a looping background music track while running, a spinning-wheel sound effect when the food roulette is spinning, and a click sound effect on button presses.
-This was added to make the game feel more alive and to give immediate audio feedback for the two most interactive moments.

 ## AI Usage